Last Updated on June 20, 2021 by Dave Farquhar

 And at that point, I caught the person, if they’re using their home IP address.
 If they’re using a VPN, I can complain to the VPN provider, but if they’re doing it right, they aren’t storing the information to track the person down.
 If they’re not using a VPN, I can complain to their ISP.
 The ISP may hand over their identity, or they may handle it.

 So from a standpoint of getting caught or not, using Bittorrent without a VPN isn’t very safe.
 It’s easy to track you down and everyone assumes you’re doing illegal stuff with it, even if you really are downloading public domain movies and Linux distributions.
-Using Bittorrent with a VPN can keep you from getting caught.
+Using Bittorrent with a VPN can keep you from getting caught, so here are some tips on choosing a VPN provider.
 But it doesn’t do anything about the safety of the files themselves.
 And downloading legal content with Bittorrent calls undue attention to yourself.

 David Farquhar is a computer security professional, entrepreneur, and author.
 He started his career as a part-time computer technician in 1994, worked his way up to system administrator by 1997, and has specialized in vulnerability management since 2013.
 He invests in real estate on the side and his hobbies include O gauge trains, baseball cards, and retro computers and video games.
 A University of Missouri graduate, he holds CISSP and Security+ certifications.
 He lives in St. Louis with his family.